Oversized Vehicle Parking

 An oversized vehicle is defined as having:

-Restricts unattached trailers, regardless of size, from being left in the public right-of-way on residential streets.
+The ordinance also prohibits unattached trailers, regardless of size, from being left in the public right-of-way on residential streets.
+Boat trailers are included.

-Since Recreational Vehicles are of a size that would exceed the Oversized Vehicle height, width or length definition identified above, this ordinance, based on modifications recommended by the Public Works Commission, would essentially also restrict the parking of RV’s in the public right-of-way on streets that are zoned residential.
+Since Recreational Vehicles are of a size that would define them as "oversize vehicles," this ordinance also restricts the parking of RV’s in the public right-of-way on streets that are zoned residential.

 1.)
 Loading or unloading of persons or property